BettyeJean-coder/C-Task-Management-System-College-Work-Self-Programed-/README.md

 Further documentation on programming and task functions are left inside the comments of the code.
 In order to further understand the code, look through the comments that I have left behind.
 These comments will explain how the code works and what errors might still be in the project as a whole.

 // Work for Prairie State College

-// Class: ITPRG-144-INLS: C++ Programming I
+// Class: ITPRG-144-INLS: C++ Programming

 // Professor: Dr. Nichelle Manuel

 // Student: Bettye J Taylor

 // Year 2023